patrickswijgman/ridder/README.md

 #### Input

-Supports mouse and keyboard (no support for controllers, yet)
+Supports mouse and keyboard (no support for controllers, yet).

+The mouse supports both screen space and world space:

+- Screen space is used for UI, e.g. menu buttons
+- World space is used for the game world, e.g. shooting a bullet from the player to the mouse position

 #### Sounds